whoiskatrin/gamesys/README.md

-Goal:

-Develop an automation program using Java and Cucumber-JVM that is executable using command line.
-Your submission must use Maven and include a README file with instructions on how to run the test(s) and the XML from the Response you received.
+Automation example using Java and Cucumber-JVM that is executable using command line.

 What to test: